BA Fine Art

 In this Section:

-You’ll develop an ambitious and creative body of work produced in our excellent new studio facilities, supported by artist-lecturers and visiting practitioners.
-Your portfolio is also informed and enriched by modules in art history, museum and curatorial studies and cultural and media theory – all put into context through a practice-related dissertation.
+This course allows you to develop an ambitious and creative body of work while gaining a critical awareness of your own identity as an artist.
+You'll develop your work in our excellent studio facilities with support from artist-lecturers and visiting practitioners.
+This will be informed and enriched by modules in art history, museum and curatorial studies, and cultural and media theory – all put into context through a practice-related dissertation.